radiocosmology/alpenhorn/doc/demo.rst

 MD5 Digest Hashes
 ~~~~~~~~~~~~~~~~~

-Although, as mentioned earlier, alpenhorn doesn’t really know what’s in
+Although, as mentioned earlier, alpenhorn doesn't really know what's in
 the files its managing, whenever it registers a new file, it computes
 the MD5 digest hash for the file.
 This means that, if a file is changed
 after registration, alpenhorn can detect this change by re-computing the